jacopok/jacopok.github.io/_pages/projects.md

 This is a list of things I'm currently working on, within a timescale around a week.

-1. Making a presentation for the GSSI science fair
 1. Improving [`GWFish`](https://github.com/janosch314/GWFish)
     1. Implementing antenna patterns
     1. Studying how it compares, at low SNR, to BAYESTAR / GWTC3 in localization